 Marketing management may seem like a new term ushered in with the digital age, but the practice has a history dating back hundreds of years to the first trading system humanity adopted.
 After all, how could people trade their goods and services if they didn’t market them well enough to make others want them?

-When the industrial era came to be and factories were established, a need-based market became the most popular “marketing” method.
+When the industrial era came to be and factories were established, a need-based market became the most popular “marketing”.
+Method.
 These days, things are much different.
-Marketing management is now responsible for helping consumers all over the world differentiate between companies selling the same products and services, so they can best decide which ones fit their needs.
+Marketing management is now responsible for helping consumers all over the world differentiate between companies selling the same products and services.
+So they can best decide which ones fit their needs.

 The Necessity of Marketing Management and Its Role in Society Today